arishboteco/Inventory-App/inventory/services/README.md

 # Service Layer Overview

-This package contains all business logic for the Inventory App.
+This package contains all business logic for the Inventory Pro.
 Views should be HTTP-only and delegate business rules, formatting, and data access to services in this folder.

 Key points: